felix-iw/cdk-dockerimage/README.md

 # cdk-dockerimage
-Docker image based on Amazon Linux with the aws-cdk, python3, nodejs 13, .net core 3.
+Docker image based on Amazon Linux with the aws-cdk, python3, nodejs 13, .net core 3 plus additional tools needed to deploy apps on AWS with the aws-cli, aws cdk or dotnet.
-You can use the image within CI/CD pipelines to deploy on AWS using CDK.